 Briefly explain the deployment and support side of implementing and maintaining this technology.

 From the time we send in an order to the time of system installation, everything is impressively handled, down to the last detail.
-If anything, ECRS or BPC are usually waiting on something from us.
+If anything, ECRS are usually waiting on something from us.
 The deployment and project management teams streamline the entire process.
 By the time we are ready to go live with a site, it’s basically “plug and play.”
 The timeline is typically three to four weeks from when we submit an order to when we are up and running.
 The technical support is also fantastic.
 I don’t think we’ve run into one instance where a technician didn’t know what to do to fix our issue.
 They are knowledgeable, prompt, and courteous.

 We currently have four site installations, with five more coming up soon.